14 Towns Near Asheville, North Carolina, That Are Just as Cool

-Known for its beautiful setting in the Blue Ridge Mountains, Asheville, North Carolina, is a charming metropolis for those seeking a mid-sized city to call home.
+Known for its beautiful setting in the Blue Ridge Mountains, Asheville, North Carolina, is a charming metropolis for those seeking a mid-sized city to call home (its population is just a hair under 94,000).
 Aside from abundant natural beauty and a temperate climate, Asheville offers a lively arts and music scene, plus diverse cuisines and more breweries per capita than any other U.S. city.
 (Its unofficial nickname?
 Beer City USA.)

 But Asheville isn’t the only worthwhile spot to go house hunting.
 There are a number of small towns surrounding this North Carolina city that are just as cool.